 A BOPIS strategy is just one of several last-mile offerings that shippers and retailers are expected to deliver.
 Done right, it reaps brand loyalty, lower costs and profitable opportunities for new market share.
 However, it requires a specialized level of resources and knowledge.
 It also requires skills and vigilance to ensure flawless execution.

 We created The BOPIS Revolution: Navigating the New Never Normal to highlight some of the things you need to keep in mind when approaching – or modifying – your BOPIS strategy.
-Watch our SME Roundtable for a deeper dive into the ways we drive top line revenue results through personalized solutions driven by technology and expertise.

 To continue the conversation, reach out to one of our supply chain experts.
 Let’s talk about how we can help you evolve solutions that support final delivery strategies to control cost and consistently wow your customers.